MichaelCurrin/learn-to-code/en/README.md

 | 🌐 [Recommended](recommended.md)                  | External links I enjoy and would like share with others.                                                                                                                                                     |
 | 🗄️ [Data formats](data_formats.md)                | Guide to formats like CSV, JSON and XML.                                                                                                                                                                    |

+## Choose a focus direction

+It can feel overwhelming with everything out there to learn, so it helps to set a goal or mindset based on where you are now in your coding journey.

+Ask yourself - "What is your top dev-related priority right now?"

+- Explore new topics
+- Stay sharp in familar topics
+- Get a new job
+- Become a full-time developer
+- General dev learning

 ## Who am I?

 Read more about my experience and history on my blog - [michaelcurrin.github.io/coding-blog](https://michaelcurrin.github.io/coding-blog/).